Gather Pilot Guide

 - Why did you provide that rating?
 Feel free to expand on what you liked, disliked, and hope to see regarding your experience with Gather. [optional]

-2. Review Insights Dashboard
+2. Review Your Insights Dashboard

 Explore Insights to see how your team used Gather during the pilot.
+Look at these four charts:

 - Weekly Active Members: The average number of people who actively used Gather each week.